konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

     ```

     We will use the main thread to host our Flask application and to receive the callback responses.
 We will use a
-    separate thread to send the files to the Konfuzio server.
+    separate thread to send the files to the Konfuzio Server.
+So, we will use the `callback_data_dict` to store the

-    We will use the `callback_data_dict` to store the callback responses.
-The `data_lock` will be used to synchronize
+    callback responses.
+The `data_lock` will be used to synchronize access to the `callback_data_dict` between the
-    access to the `callback_data_dict` between the two threads, so that we can safely access it from both threads.
+    two threads, so that we can safely access it from both threads.

 6. **Create a callback function**